bipinkrish/Mdisk-Downloader-Bot/README.md

 # Deploy

-You can use the bot locally by running 'main.py' or deploy using Profile, Dokerfile, docker-compose.yml
+You can use the bot locally by running 'main.py' or deploy using Procfile, Dokerfile, docker-compose.yml

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/D6ueVa?referralCode=_4oAwx)